-As an accredited CME provider, PeaceHealth St. Joseph is beholden to the Washington State Medical Association to assess and document needs, planning, and outcomes for all activities designated as Category 1.
+As an accredited CME provider, PeaceHealth St. Joseph must meet the Washington State Medical Association requirements for all activities designated for Category 1 credit.

-AMA PRA Category 1 Credits™ CME activities must:
+AMA PRA Category 1 Credit™ CME activities must:

 - Conform to the AMA’s definition of CME.